Bilabonnement-eksamensopgave-2024/bil-microservice/README.md

 ## Overview

-The Car Microservice is responsible for handling car-related operations such as adding cars, retrieving car details, and managing the availability of cars.
+The Car Management Microservice is responsible for handling car-related operations such as adding cars, retrieving car details, and managing the availability of cars.
 It provides a simple API for interacting with the car database.
+It is designed as part of a microservice architecture, enabling independent development, deployment, and scaling.
+The Car Management Microservice interacts with other services in the system to provide a seamless experience within the overall application.

+## Core Functionalities

+### Features

+- **Add Car**: Ability to add a new car to the system.
+- **Retrieve Cars**: Retrieve a list of all cars in the system.
+- **Retrieve Car by ID**: Get detailed information of a specific car by its ID.
+- **Update Car**: Update the details of a specific car.
+- **Delete Car**: Delete a car from the system.
+- **Check Availability**: Check the availability status of all cars.

+### CRUD Operations
+- **Create**: Add new cars to the database.
+- **Read**: Retrieve all cars, specific car details, or available cars.
+- **Update**: Modify details of an existing car (e.g., kilometers driven, availability).
+- **Delete**: Remove cars from the database by their ID.

+### JWT Authentication
+JWTs are used for secure access to endpoints.
+Each JWT includes a role claim that determines the user's permissions:

+- **Admin**: Access to all endpoints, including adding, updating, and deleting cars.
+- **Maintenance**: Access to read and update car details.
+- **Sales**: Access to view available cars.

+### Token Validation
+1. Tokens are validated for authenticity.
+2. Roles are verified before granting access to protected endpoints.

-### Domain Model
+## Domain Model
 The domain model of this service revolves around a `Car` entity with the following attributes:

 ``` mermaid